Fran2007/Fran2007/README.md

 React • TypeScript • Tailwind CSS • Frontend Architecture

-I build responsive, accessible, and visually polished web applications focused on performance and user experience.
+I’m a frontend developer focused on creating performant, accessible, and visually polished web applications with a strong emphasis on user experience and clean interface design.

-I enjoy transforming ideas into real products through clean code, maintainable systems, and thoughtful design.
+I enjoy transforming ideas into real products — from the initial concept and planning stage to fully functional, production-ready interfaces.
+I care deeply about writing clean, maintainable code and building systems that are both scalable and easy to work with.

+My main interests include frontend architecture, responsive design, performance optimization, and crafting intuitive digital experiences that feel smooth and professional.

+I’m constantly learning, experimenting with new technologies, and improving my development workflow through personal projects, open-source contributions, and continuous practice.

 ---